yetulaxman/linux-2/_tutorials/00-course-preliminaries.md

 ---

 This course provides a VirtualBox image with pre-installed docker and singularity clients to facilitate your hands-on tutorials.
 You may use [Play-with-Docker](https://labs.play-with-docker.com/) (PWD) which is a in-browser linux terminal for docker environment if you have problems in setting-up VirtualBox on your computer.
+In the later case, you need to sign in with your docker ID.

 ## Getting Started with Course Environment

-1. Start VirtualBox set-up for your course if you have not done so.
+1. Start your VirtualBox set-up for course if you have not already done so.

    Download VirtualBox image for course from CSC's [Allas objects storage](https://a3s.fi/Biocontainer/BioContainer.ova) and set-up VirtualBox

-2. What is the version of Docker installed in this VirtualBox environment?
+2. What is the version of Docker installed in VirtualBox environment for course?
 ```
 Docker --Version
 ```